In This Article

 - Expect a Smaller Guest Count: It’s important to be aware of your guests’ travel plans, and understand if some guests choose not to attend the wedding or any pre-wedding event.
 “Guest counts may drop due to the fear of flying,” Gregoli says.
 “I would recommend that you lower some of your guest counts, as you may not get as many people as you thought in the first place.”

-- Account for Invitations: For anyone who has already sent out invitations, Laesser-Keck recommends going ahead and mailing—or emailing!— a “Change the Date” notice and updating your website with the new information.
+- Keep Guests Informed: For anyone who has already sent out invitations, Laesser-Keck recommends sending guests a quick note and updating your website with any new information, or a simply a message that lets guests know you're monitoring the situation.
 If you haven’t gone to print on invitations, and if you can, she recommends asking your stationer about the option of paying for rush printing so you can hold off on printing until the very last second.
 "Make sure you’re designing your invitations with a line item that requests your guests’ email addresses and make sure to direct them to a website for any updated information," she advises.
 "Being able to easily be in touch with your guests right now is key!"
 Another tip?
 "We’re also recommending modifying designs with less time-consuming print material methods—flat printing versus letterpress as an example—and doing online RSVPs, whenever possible, for ease and reliability," she says.

 - Practice Extra Hygiene: “For now, we’re following the CDC guidelines of basic human hygiene, which means washing our hands and/or using hand sanitizer every time we shake hands, touch elevator buttons, open a door, jump on the train, etc. and avoiding touching our faces especially when we’re in public places,” says VillaRamos.
 Jones reiterates this point.
 "We're taking extra precaution to ask that staff members showing signs of illness stay home and to place hand sanitizers at entrances to buffets, food stations, and rooms," she says.

-- Consider a Virtual Wedding: For elderly guests or those who choose not to travel, Davis suggests opting for live streaming of your wedding.
+- Consider a Virtual Wedding: For elderly guests or those who choose not to travel, Davis suggests considering a live stream of your wedding.
 “With today's technology, it's quite easy to set something up on social media accounts by going live,” he says.
 To help, some states have even made Zoom weddings legal.
 Check out our ultimate guide to throwing a virtual wedding below.